Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Louisiana vs. Arkansas State College Football Odds, Plays and Insights

-The Louisiana Ragin' Cajuns (5-1, 0-0 Sun Belt) are 17-point favorites when they visit the Arkansas State Red Wolves (1-5, 0-0 Sun Belt) in a Sun Belt matchup on Thursday, October 21, 2021 at Centennial Bank Stadium.
-The contest has a point total of 66.5.
+The Louisiana Ragin' Cajuns (5-1, 0-0 Sun Belt) are 18-point favorites when they visit the Arkansas State Red Wolves (1-5, 0-0 Sun Belt) in a Sun Belt matchup on Thursday, October 21, 2021 at Centennial Bank Stadium.
+The game has an over/under of 70 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.